 His travels, and photography, have taken him around the world.
 He has been to all 50 states and all seven continents.
 He has traveled 10,000 km across Russia, from Vladivostok on Russia’s east coast to Moscow via the Trans-Siberian Railroad.
 He has traveled by train in India, and took the train from Lhasa, Tibet to Beijing, China.
 Other recent trips have included Scotland, Tibet, Alaska (Barrow and Fairbanks), the Northern Lights, Nepal, Bhutan, Cuba, India, Iceland, Antarctica, Argentina, Chile, Japan, China, and Vietnam.
 He recently completed a 7,500 mile road trip through nine states, photographing towns and vistas off the Interstate Highway system.
 He has been north of the Arctic Circle, south of the Antarctic Circle, and has crossed and stood on the equator numerous times.

-He travels with two Nikon cameras (a D800 and a D810), an array of lenses, and is always looking for that next great image.
-He is currently working on a book of his travels on the back roads of America, and will be publishing the first volume of a photographic magazine of his images in 2017.
+He travels with two Nikon cameras (a D810 and a D850), an array of lenses, and is always looking for that next great image.
+He is currently working on his next book of travels on the back roads of America, which will be available the first quarter of 2023.

 Stephen is a graduate of New York University, and currently resides in Laguna Beach, California.
 Should you wish to contact Stephen, his email is firstname.lastname@example.org.